Latest in: l.a. louver

 7 Jul 2014

 Two more days until David Hockney “The Arrival of Spring” opens at L.A.
 Louver on Wednesday, July 9th (6-8 pm).
-Included are 20 of the artist’s iPad drawings printed on paper, that capture the …
+Included are 20 of the artist’s iPad drawings printed on paper, that capture the shift …

 Featured Image